Sai-Nilayam/palm_verifier/README.md

 Usage
 -----
-Right now all you can do is, take a look at 'machine_learning.ipynb' file and edit the at where Tesing Phase of the Model is by providing two different Palm Images and run the respective cells to get the output.
+Right now all you can do is, take a look at 'machine_learning.ipynb' file and edit the at where Testing Phase of the Model is by providing two different Palm Images and run the respective cells to get the output or use our website to test with your own palm as instructed.

 For this Project no HTTP APIs are provided right now.